cosmos/cosmos-sdk/x/upgrade/spec/01_concepts.md

 Of course this requires that the upgrade was known to be a bad idea well before the upgrade itself, to allow time for a vote.

-If such a possibility is desired, the upgrade height to be `2 * (VotingPeriod + DepositPeriod) + (SafetyDelta)` from the beginning of the first upgrade proposal.
+If such a possibility is desired, the upgrade height is to be `2 * (VotingPeriod + DepositPeriod) + (SafetyDelta)` from the beginning of the upgrade proposal.
 The `SafetyDelta` is the time available from the success of an upgrade proposal and the realization it was a bad idea (due to external social consensus).

 A `CancelSoftwareUpgrade` proposal can also be made while the original `SoftwareUpgradeProposal` is still being voted upon, as long as the `VotingPeriod` ends after the `SoftwareUpgradeProposal`.